-Minimising risk in face to face data collection: post Covid-19 lockdown advice9th Sep 20
+Minimising risk in face to face data collection: post Covid-19 lockdown advice18th Jan 21

-The COVID-19 pandemic continues to evolve and as Australia moves to a post-lockdown phase, Members may wish to consider the use of face to face data collection for some projects.
+The COVID-19 pandemic continues to evolve in Australia and overseas.
+This advice is for Members who wish to consider the use of face to face data collection for projects.

-The primary consideration is that Members must always follow official government guidance on Covid-19, both from the Commonwealth or the state or territory in which they live and/or plan to conduct research.
+The primary consideration is that Members must always follow official government guidance on Covid-19, both from the Commonwealth and the state or territory in which they live and/or plan to conduct research.

 The advice given here supplements official guidance on COVID-19 with some research considerations.
 It is based on our current understanding of government guidance, which is subject to continuous development.
 It remains the responsibility of Members to keep up to date with government guidance, which may differ by state and territory and over time.

-As a high level of concern about social contact still exists, owing to potential further outbreaks, the Research Society asks Members to carefully consider their responsibilities towards the general public, people working with them and their clients.
+As there is still a high level of concern about social contact, owing to recent and potential further outbreaks, the Research Society asks Members to carefully consider their responsibilities towards the general public, people working with them and their clients.
 It is vital to retain public confidence in our sector’s activities and to not contravene any government guidance and advice on social contact and distancing.

 Risk minimisation is essential when considering face to face data collection at this time.